LightBox: Full-stack Protected Stateful Middlebox at Lightning Speed: Flow State Management

-Above data structures are very compact, making it efficient to track millions of flows.
-Given $8$-byte pointer and $13$-byte \texttt{fid}, \texttt{cache\_entry} uses $24$ bytes per cached flow and \texttt{lkup\_entry} uses $33$ bytes per tracked flow.
-Consider a \texttt{flow\_cache} with $16$K entries, then tracking $1$M flows with the proposed data structures requires about $33.8$MB enclave memory in addition to the cached state, assuming full utilization of the underlying lookup structure.
+The data structures above are succinct, making it efficient to handle high flow concurrency.
+Assume $8$B (byte) pointer and $13$B \texttt{fid}, then \texttt{cache\_entry} uses $24$B per \emph{cached flow} and \texttt{lkup\_entry} uses $33$B per \emph{tracked flow}.
+Assume $16$K cache entries and full utilization of the underlying lookup structure, then tracking $1$M flows requires only $33.8$MB enclave memory besides the state data itself.

-\inlinesec{Memory allocation} We use the default \texttt{malloc} provided by SGX SDK for the memory allocation of \texttt{flow\_cache} and \texttt{lkup\_table}.
-But to manage entries of \texttt{flow\_store}, we design a more efficient allocator.
-It preallocates a sufficiently large pool of empty \texttt{store\_entry} in untrusted memory and tracks them with a free list.
-We keep the head pointer and tail pointer of the list in enclave, allowing (de)allocation of the entries directly from within enclave by manipulating the pointers.
-Once the preallocated limit is reached, an \texttt{OCALL} is made to create more free \texttt{store\_entry}s in untrusted memory; this rarely happens and so the performance impact is minimized.